 - Berlin is relatively cheap place for accommodation and food.

 - Being a cosmopolitan city, lots of people can speak English.

 - Local public transport is cheap and convenient.
 It is the best mode of transportation for tourists.

 - There are some ‘free’ walking tours in Berlin which cover the most important sites.
 These tours are worth attending.

-Hamburg should be added in the itinerary of Germany due to its importance as the second largest port city in Europe.
+Hamburg is another great city to consider when traveling to Germany with kids due to its importance as a European port city.
 Because of the port, Hamburg has a unique feel.
 The city’s characteristic architecture and various water bodies add to its intrigue.

 Day trips from Hamburg

 Hamburg is also surrounded by many destinations which can be visited as a day trip.
 The University town of Bremen is a beautiful place for cycling with family.